What we do

 We are leading experts in assisting clinics and patients in regularising consent in circumstances where there have been regulatory issues.

-Genomic and Cellular Innovation
+Genomic & Cellular Innovation

 From gene therapies to cell-based treatments, this is a sector where the science moves faster than the rulebook.
 We advise clients working at the frontier of genomic and cellular innovation, where legal clarity is essential to navigate evolving standards, manage risk, as well as to build public and regulatory trust.